Riverscapes/pyBRAT/docs/index.md

 ---
-title: Beaver Restoration Assessment Tool Home
+title: pyBRAT - Beaver Restoration Assessment Tool (Legacy Tool) Home
 ---
+**Note**: pyBRAT v 3.1.00  has been superseded by [sqlBRAT](http://tools.riverscapes.xyz/BRAT).
+These pages will be left up for reference for old ArcPY ArcGIS 10.X users and for documentation purposes.

 <div align="center">
 	<a class="hollow button" href="{{ site.baseurl }}/Regions"><i class="fa fa-map"></i> BRAT By Region </a>